dottjt/plastic/other/notes.md

 - Find colour note notes and add it here.
 - Maybe have a look at some writing on tumblr regarding these events.

+I've been thinking about this concept of vogue.